saabgeek04/SystemsSAC/journal/PAYLOAD.md

 <img src='../media/pringle3.png'>

-I initally wanted to make 6 clamps but I deemed that would be too much for just the prototype, So I ended up just making 4 instead.
+I initially wanted to make 6 clamps but I deemed that would be too much for just the prototype, So I ended up just making 4 instead.
 I probably only needed to make one pair of 2, but I want to make something a little bigger.

 <img src='../media/pringle4.png'>

-I also added some 3mm thick plates for the whole thing to sit on, that way I can sit the prototype on my bench and test it, rather than trying to somehow hold it in place and manuveur things around.
-It was also around this point I realised Fusion360 had a high DPI mode (in the beta/experimental features section), which is very cool and will mean my screenshots from this point onwards will look alot nicer!
+I also added some 3mm thick plates for the whole thing to sit on, that way I can sit the prototype on my bench and test it, rather than trying to somehow hold it in place and manuever things around.
+It was also around this point I realized Fusion360 had a high DPI mode (in the beta/experimental features section), which is very cool and will mean my screenshots from this point onwards will look alot nicer!

 <img src='../media/pringle5.png'>